ROHAN171717/Ansible-101/README.md

 * `ansible-playbook playbook.yml --check` - to check the playbook

 * Check the nginx installation in the slave nodes, go to the browser and type the ip of the slave nodes, you will see the nginx welcome page.

+*for checking the installation of nginx in slave nodes use this  command --> systemctl status nginx

 if the page is not displayed, then check the inbound rules in the security group of the slave nodes.